monasharifi/Deep_Learning_project/README.md

 <p align="center"><img src="https://github.com/monasharifi/Deep_Learning_project/blob/master/DR_overview.png" width="450"></p>
 </br>
 The problem of DR classification task using Fundus images has been already adressed in previous works with the goal of providing an automatic system for disease prediction.
 The altimate goal of this project is improving this prediction by adding another image modality to the analysis which is called OCTA(OCT angiography).
 OCTA is a new image modality that could give us a better view of vascular system in the deep retina and especially in the early stage of the disease this image could help more in early diagnosis of the disease. </br>
-The initial step of the project is to find out the power of Fundus image in different stages of DR which is mainly covered in this report.
-Altimately we will add OCTA analysis and extract features of OCTA images in order to improve the Fundus based model.
+This project tasks could be divided into 3 stages:
+* Step1: Evaluate the Fundus image dataset in detecting different stages
+* Step2: Improving the model for detecting DR stage by adding OCTA image features
+* Step3: Localizing the diseased areas or signiture in pathological cases

+By this time we haven't received the full dataset of OCTA images and since the dataset size is small we put this stage of work as the future work.
+We also tried some localization

 ## Dataset:
 For the classification phase of this project, I used training set of dataset provided by kaggle.
 The detail information of sample distribution among classes provided in the following table: